kullbachxyz/garmr/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Statistics Dashboard**: Aggregated stats with sport filtering

-## Screenshots

-The web interface provides:
-- Dashboard with weekly, monthly, and yearly statistics
-- Detailed activity views with interactive maps and charts
-- Heart rate zone visualization with percentages
-- Training effect metrics for supported devices

 ## Installation

 ### Prerequisites